 Sistan & Baluchestan Adventures The video is about our adventure journey to Sistan and Baluchestan, which is Iran’s most special attraction.
 This trip started from Tehran with a night train towards Kerman.
 A jeep took the group to Dasht-e lut desert.
 After staying one night in the desert they continued the trip towards the north

-Sistan and Baluchistan in Iran Sistan and Baluchistan province (also spelled Sistan and Baluchestan) is in the southeast of Iran on the border with Afghanistan and Pakistan.
+Sistan and Baluchistan in Iran Sistan and Baluchistan province (also spelled Sistan and Baluchestan / Balochistan) is in the southeast of Iran on the border with Afghanistan and Pakistan.
 To the south lies the Indian Ocean and the Gulf of Oman.
 This province is about the size of Switzerland, the Netherlands, Belgium, Denmark, and Slovenia combined.
 As a result of its huge dimensions, there is a fair amount of driving from the north to the south.
 It has 1,100 km of land along the border with Pakistan and Afghanistan together with a coastal stretch of 300 km along the Indian Ocean’s Gulf of Oman.
 The inhabitants consist of two tribes, one is the Baluchi tribe, who are Sunni Muslims, and the other the Sistani tribe, who are Shi’a Muslims.
 Both speak Persian.
+Balochistan offers adventurous travelers a unique opportunity to explore a region rich in ethnic culture, ancient traditions, and surreal landscapes.
+This vast province is part of Sistan and Baluchestan, one of Iran’s largest and most ethnically diverse regions.
+Though historically overlooked due to its remoteness, it’s now emerging as a fascinating destination for those seeking something truly different.
 The province is really amazing with huge contrasts between the deserts, snow-capped mountains, peculiar rock formations, an active 4,000 m volcano, Martian scenery, cliff-enclosed fishing villages along the coast, plus tropical rivers with the rare Mugger crocodile.
 This is a lesser-known destination in Iran but, at the same time, one of the most beautiful areas of our country.
-One of the places in the province you must visit is the famous Shahr-i Sokhta or “Burnt City”, (registered on UNESCO list in 2015), founded around 3200 BC.
-It is situated at the junction of the Bronze Age trade routes crossing the Iranian plateau.
-Another region is the Dasht-e Lut desert.
-The Lut desert was added to the UNESCO World Heritage List in 2016.
-It is one of the main highlights of Iran in terms of nature.
-Since Iranian deserts were on the Silk Road, there are many historical monuments and sites remaining from that period that are well worth visiting.
-Not only are there many different types
+Top Places to Visit in Iranian Balochistan 1.
+Chabahar The gateway to Balochistan, Chabahar is a strategic port city on the Gulf of Oman, and one of the few coastal towns in Iran with a tropical climate.
+Highlights: 🌊 Martian Mountains (Miniature Mountains): Otherworldly rock formations with dramatic ridges that

-Sistan and Baluchistan in Iran Sistan and Baluchistan province (also spelled Sistan and Baluchestan) is in the southeast of Iran on the border with Afghanistan and Pakistan.
+Sistan and Baluchistan in Iran Sistan and Baluchistan province (also spelled Sistan and Baluchestan / Balochistan) is in the southeast of Iran on the border with Afghanistan and Pakistan.
 To the south lies the Indian Ocean and the Gulf of Oman.
-This province is about the size of Switzerland, the Netherlands, Belgium, Denmark, and Slovenia combined.
-As
+This province is about the size of Switzerland, the Netherlands, Belgium, Denmark, and Slovenia